 will your baby's face scratches leave a scar?

 They should heal by themselves in a matter of days and your baby's face will go back to normal.
 But remember, if your baby scratches their self or you scratch your baby's face - you’re not a terrible parent and it’s usually no reason to panic.
-If you are ever worried about a cut on your baby’s skin, speak to your GP or pharmacist.
+If you are ever worried about a cut on your baby’s skin, speak to your doctor or pharmacist.